-Base Interruptible Program (BIP)
+Base Interruptible Program

-- Have an average monthly demand of at least 100 kW.
+- Average monthly demand of 100 kW

 - Your facility must have an electric interval meter that can be read remotely by PG&E.